- Doctors & Departments

-Children's Colorado uses evidence-based care to help our doctors and staff in making decisions about safe, effective tests and treatments.
+Children's Colorado uses evidence-based medicine to help our doctors and staff make decisions about safe, effective tests and treatments.
 This keeps us continually up-to-speed on what works by using science, research and technology.
 Evidence-based care, backed by scientific research, can also mean less time in the hospital — and less stress on you and your child.

 Pediatric experts are doctors who train in pediatrics after medical school and get additional training in a sub-specialty, such as infectious disease, surgery or neurology.
-This adds up to six or more years of post-graduate medical education specific to children.
+This adds at least three years and often more than six years of post-graduate medical education specific to children.
 And it’s not just our doctors who have years of training.